linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Moodys SubPrime Loss update March 2009.md

 The resulting total projected losses for the 2005, 2006 and 2007 vintages are summarized in Figure 8.
 We continue to observe a material difference in expected cumulative loss by vintage, and anticipate substantially larger losses for late 2006 and early 2007 than for deals securitized earlier.

 In Moody's updated projections, the 2005 vintage will ultimately lose an average of  $13\%$  of original securitized balance, corresponding to an additional loss of  $36\%$  of the outstanding balance.
 2006 vintage subprime pools will ultimately lose an average of  $30\%$  of the original securitized balance, corresponding to an additional loss of  $45\%$  of the outstanding balance.
-Subprime pools issued in 2007 pools will on average lose  $36\%$  of original balance, an additional  $42\%$  of the outstanding collateral balance.
+Subprime pools issued in 2007 will on average lose  $36\%$  of original balance, an additional  $42\%$  of the outstanding collateral balance.

 A number of factors will influence the extent to which ultimate losses differ from Moody's updated projections.
 Loss severities will depend in part on whether home price depreciation proceeds ahead of or behind Moody's expectation as well as the speed of the foreclosure and liquidation process.
 Future default frequencies will likely be influenced by broad economic factors such as unemployment.
 Further economic decline would hasten the pace of new defaults, while a strong rebound might dampen it.
 And, among the largest uncertainties, the willingness of the government to directly intervene in the housing and/or securitization markets could have substantial impact on the ultimate outcome.